Updated August 18, 2023

 Proving gross negligence typically increases the amount of money plaintiffs get from defendants (damages), and might even allow plaintiffs to collect additional, punitive damages.
 Punitive damages are supposed to punish defendants for outrageous behavior rather than compensate plaintiffs for their losses.

-Special rules that are part of a legal theory called "premises liability" come into play in personal injury cases where the injury was caused by an unsafe condition on someone's property.
+Special rules that are part of a legal theory called "premises liability" come into play in personal injury cases involving injuries caused by an unsafe condition on someone's property.
 In the Astroworld tragedy, plaintiffs are suing the owners of NRG Park, where the festival took place, under a premises liability theory.

-Property owners, including concert venue owners, typically have a duty to exercise reasonable care in how they own and maintain the property in order to keep people who enter it safe.
+Property owners, including concert venue owners, typically have a duty to exercise reasonable care in how they own and maintain the property to keep people who enter it safe.
 Premises liability typically comes down to whether the unsafe condition was foreseeable (relatively predictable).
-After that, the question is whether the precautions taken by the property owners were a good-enough protection against the risk.
+After that, the question is whether the precautions taken by the property owners were a good enough protection against the risk.

-In press releases and legal filings, the Astroworld defendants are laying the groundwork for their defenses to the hundreds of lawsuits they face.
+In press releases and legal filings, the Astroworld defendants are laying the groundwork for their defenses to the thousands of lawsuits they face.

 Defendants in concert injury cases typically try to shift blame to the injured plaintiffs (or point the finger at each other).
 For example, Astroworld defendants might argue that some concertgoers jumped over barricades and security gates.
 Others were aggressive and drunk or high on drugs.
 Texas follows a modified "comparative negligence" rule.
 If plaintiffs are partially to blame for the accident that caused their injuries, the compensation they receive is reduced or potentially barred altogether.